 Board - The board is the platform you stand on while riding.
 Boards can range in size from extremely small and light with no flotation (volume) to full on paddle boards with lots of flotation that are extremely stable and allow you to stand.
 The shape, size, and weight of the board has a big effect on how a hydrofoil performs.

 Mast - The mast is a hydrodynamically (think aerodynamic, but for water) shaped foil that runs vertically and attaches to the bottom of the board and the fuselage of the foil wing.
 The height of the mast determines how much “ride height” you have above the water with different heights being optimal for different sports.

-Fuselage - The fuselage is a tube to which the front and back foil wings and the mast all attach to.
+Fuselage - The fuselage is a tube that the front and back foil wings and the mast all attach to.
 It should have a hydrodynamic shape and is what ties the whole setup together.
-A longer fuselage will provide more stability but also more drag
+A longer fuselage will provide more stability but also more drag.

 Aspect ratio on a hydrofoil determines how the foil performs in the water.
 While it sounds complex it is actually quite simple.
 Find out more details on the breakdown here.

 Purchasing a hydrofoil comes down to a few key questions: aspect ratio, mast height, material type, board type, and new vs used.